gengyu89/gengyu89.github.io/_posts/2020-10-15-gmt-study-notes.markdown

 ```bash
 gmtset PAGE_ORIENTATION portrait
 ```
 to specify the page orientation.
 Make sure these lines appear after cleaning the GMT configurations.
 They are equivalent to using a `-P` argument for each plotting command.
-Using the Portrait Mode is much more convenient than using the \textsf{-P} argument many times.
+Using the Portrait Mode is much more convenient than using the `-P` argument many times.

 ### Advanced techniques